agh92/ogg-explorer/README.md

 ## Run

-Run `npm run buld:start:electron` to run a dev build of the application.
+Run `npm run build:start:electron` to run a dev build of the application.

 ## Build